ci4rail/mender-template/README.md

 ![Folder](./docs/folders.png "Folder")

+## Use this Template

+This is a github template project.
+So use "Use this template" and create a new repository for your project.

+Please make sure, that the followin github action secrets are defined:

+* DOCKER_PASSWORD
+* DOCKER_USERNAME
+* MENDER_PASSWORD
+* MENDER_SERVER_URL
+* MENDER_TENANT_TOKEN
+* MENDER_USERNAME

 ## bootstrap your device for docker-compose based application updates

 requirements:
 * Ubuntu 22.04